awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 + If you are running ephemeral workloads from accounts in AWS Control Tower, you will see an increase in costs associated with AWS Config\.
 Contact your AWS account representative for more specific information about managing these costs\.
 + When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
 If you have an existing deployment of a CloudTrail trail, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.

+**Note**
+When launching, AWS Security Token Service \(STS\) endpoints must be activated in the management account, for all Regions supported by AWS Control Tower\.
+Otherwise, the launch may fail midway through the configuration process\.

 ## Requirements for your shared account email addresses<a name="step-one"></a>

 If you're setting up your landing zone in a new AWS account, for information on creating your account and your IAM administrator, see [Setting up](setting-up.md)\.